AI4Finance-Foundation/FinGPT-Earnings-Call-LLM-Agent/README.md

 ## EARNINGS CALL LLM PROJECT USING QDRANT AND LANGCHAIN

-This project aims to build a LLM Agent for Question-Answering on Earnings call Data for publicly listed companies.
+This project aims to build a Financial LLM Agent for Question-Answering on Earnings call Data for publicly listed companies.
 Install the dependencies from `requirements.txt`

 To start the Qdrant docker container, install docker and run the following command